Ribs & Burgers

-Ribs & Burgers is an Australian gourmet fast food restaurant chain founded in 2011 by Bradley Michael and Chad Rahme.
+Ribs & Burgers is an Australian gourmet fast food restaurant chain founded in 2011 by Bradley Michael and Savannah Michael.
 The menu includes a range of classic-style burgers and other food items. which also owns other restaurants around Australia.

-As of 2018, Ribs & Burgers has 17 restaurants around Australia - nine in New South Wales, four in Victoria, three in Queensland and two in Western Australia.
-They also have a restaurant in Teddington, UK, and one in Pretoria, South Africa.
+As of 2018, Ribs & Burgers has 17 restaurants around Australia - nine in New South Wales, four in Victoria, three in Queensland and one in Western Australia.
+They also have a restaurant in Teddington, UK, and 9 in South Africa.

 In 2016, in response to a craze of ‘unusual’ burgers, Ribs & Burgers launched a ‘Mutant Burger’ - an electric blue-coloured burger.